highfivve/moli-ad-tag/website/docs/home/index.md

 ---
 title: Introduction
-slug: /
 ---

 Moli is an ad tag library that helps you to build your own ad setup.
 It's built from publishers for publishers.
-Checkout the [5 minute setup guide](getting-started/quick-start) to get a glance on how things work.
+Checkout the [5-minute setup guide](getting-started/quick-start) to get a glance on how things work.

 ## Features